-In the southernmost part of the Hesselø South OWF area, there are expected similar soil conditions as in the southern part of the Anholt OWF meaning, from a geological point of view, it is most likely possible to establish an OWF here.
+An overall conclusion is that in the Kattegat II OWF area, similar soil conditions as in the southern part of the Anholt OWF can be expected.
+This means, from a geological point of view, it is most likely possible to establish an OWF in the Kattegat II OWF area.